mikeshardmind/rapid_dev_storage/README.md

 42
 ```

-There's more work and documentation to be done here, but if you use it exactly as it's intended currently, it will probably work for you.
-I still can't recommend using it yet.
+There's more work to be done here, mostly documentation
+but if you use it exactly as it's intended currently, it should work for you.